Central Michigan University Athletics

 Tickets

 Tickets may be purchased on in advance or on game day by visiting one of the ticket booths at the stadium.
-Game day prices are $25 Adults, $18 Youth/Senior, and $15 General Admission.
-If you purchase tickets in advance the prices are $23 Adults, $15 Youth/Senior and $12 General Admission.
+For pricing information, visit the 2025 Ticket Central Page.
 Ticket windows and public will call windows open three hours prior to kickoff.
 All other will call windows open 1 1/2 hours prior to kickoff.
 (Tickets for player guests, recruits and high school coaches will not be given out earlier then 1 1/2 hours before the game.)

 CMU students receive free admission to all CMU sporting events with their student ID card.
 The student gates are located at the Northeast and Southeast gates of the stadium.